bartekmanu/vue-webpack-advanced/README.md

 # vue-webpack-advanced boilerplate

 > A full-featured Webpack setup with hot-reload, lint-on-save, unit testing & css extraction.
-Options added to vue-cli : Vuex, SASS or SCSS utilisation
+Options added to vue-cli : Vuex, SASS or SCSS utilisation, Pre-rendering routes (prerender-spa-plugin)

 > This template is Vue 2.0 compatible.
 For Vue 1.x use this command: `vue init webpack#1.0 my-project`